AlbanPerli/Noema-Declarative-AI/README.md

 ### NOESIS

-The Noesis is the descriptive process of a thought.
+The Noesis is the descriptive process of a though.
 You can think about it as a set of rules aiming to attain a goal.
 In a function we think about steps, here you have to *declare how to think* about the steps.